 A juvenile criminal record is an official record of information regarding criminal activity committed by children or adolescents who are not yet of legal adult age.
 Juveniles are not considered to be convicted of a crime like an adult but instead are found to be “adjudicated delinquent.”
 These criminal records are often mistakenly thought to be erased or expunged once a person becomes of legal adult age, but in fact, the record remains unless the person petitions to have it expunged.
 If a person was found adjudicated delinquent to a criminal offense, they do not have to respond “yes” if asked whether they have ever been convicted of a crime, unless the question specifically asks if they were ever "adjudicated delinquent" as well.

 New York History and Accuracy of Criminal Records

 The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
-New York criminal records archives usually tend to go back as far as the 1970s when criminal and arrest data started to be centralized and compiled into an organized database much like we use today.
-Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer, so the information provided on StateRecords.org will vary from person to person.
+New York criminal records archives usually go back as far as the 1970s when criminal and arrest data started to be centralized and compiled into an organized database much like we use today.
+Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer.
+As a result of this, the information provided on StateRecords.org will vary from person to person.